-As I’ve always done, this IS NOT a “Honor the best guys in NBA history” list.
+This IS NOT a “honor the best guys in NBA history” list.
 If someone helped mold and create the crossover, that doesn’t mean he’ll make this list.
-(I looked and looked, but Isiah Thomas never had a crossover nice enough to make this list… that doesn’t mean he isn’t one of the greatest ballhandlers ever.
+(I looked and looked, but Isiah Thomas never had a crossover nice enough to make it — that doesn’t mean he isn’t one of the greatest ballhandlers ever.
 Same thing with Kevin Johnson, who mastered going through his legs to lose defenders but didn’t have a move that fit the definitions of this list.)
 If John Crotty laid down the hammer, then he was going to make the cut (luckily he didn’t).
 I would’ve thrown in Starbury collapsing the Great Wall of China, but that wasn’t necessarily a great shake… it was more Yao just seeing a real offensive move for the first time in his life and his feet didn’t cooperate.

 With that, here are the 20 best crossovers in NBA history.